Apply for Alberta Seniors Benefit

 If you are eligible to receive Old Age Security from the Government of Canada, please send a photocopy of your Notice of Entitlement letter with your application.
 Do the same for your spouse/adult interdependent partner if applicable.

-If you do not have a copy of the Entitlement letter, or need to apply for Old Age Security, call the Government of Canada toll-free at 1-800-277-9914.
+If you do not have a copy of the Entitlement letter, or need to apply for Old Age Security, call the Government of Canada toll-free at 1-800-277-9914 or go to the Canada Old Age Security pension website.

 If you do not receive Old Age Security when applying for Alberta Seniors Benefit, you will need to indicate the year and month that you will be eligible.
 You will need to enclose your Canada Entry documents with your application if you will not receive Old Age Security when you turn 65.

-If you do not qualify for, or choose to defer reciept of, the federal Old Age Security pension, you are not eligible for benefits.
+If you do not qualify for, or choose to defer receipt of, the federal Old Age Security pension, you are not eligible for benefits.

 Seniors not eligible for the federal Old Age Security pension, who are residents of designated supportive living and long-term care facilities will be eligible to receive the supplementary accommodation benefits to assist with their accommodation costs.